-- (streams), (1)(F) (shorelines), (1)(G) (Class I or II wetlands), (8)(A) (necessary wildlife habitat or endangered species), or (9)(B) (primary agricultural soils).
-In addition, a line or facility or portion thereof to be constructed underground in a scenic area shall be used for acreage calculation to the extent that such line or facility will be located on land not already cleared prior to commencement of construction of the line or facility.
-For purposes of this subparagraph, "scenic area" means an area formally designated as scenic by the State of Vermont or the applicable regional or municipal plan. - (v) In the event that a project is, or is to be, completed in stages, all new corridor and all existing corridor to be substantially changed that is involved in the entire project shall be included for the purpose of determining jurisdiction.
-As used in Rule 2(A)(12), the term "project" shall mean adjacent lines, facilities, or portions thereof to be constructed in accordance with a plan to achieve one or more objectives identified or reasonably identifiable by the utility at the time construction is commenced.
-Other construction, not identified or reasonably identifiable at the time the project is commenced, shall not be considered part of such project. - (vi) If acreage thresholds are reached, jurisdiction shall apply to all sections of the new corridor or existing corridor to be substantially changed including those sections to be built underground, regardless of whether those underground s were used for acreage calculation.

-- (b) Exemptions from this jurisdiction shall include the following: - (i) an electric distribution or communication line or related facility within a development or subdivision having obtained a permit from a district environmental commission or the board, provided that such line or related facility was included in the application for such permit; or, - (ii) any emergency situation requiring immediate action, in order to protect the health or safety of the public.
+- 2(A)(12), the term "project" shall mean adjacent lines, facilities, or portions thereof to be constructed in accordance with a plan to achieve one or more objectives identified or reasonably identifiable by the utility at the time construction is commenced.
+Other construction, not identified or reasonably identifiable at the time the project is commenced, shall not be considered part of such project. - (f) If acreage thresholds are reached, jurisdiction shall apply to all sections of the new corridor or existing corridor to be substantially changed including those sections to be built underground, regardless of whether those underground sections were used for acreage calculation. - (ii) Exemptions from this jurisdiction shall include the following: - (a) an electric distribution or communication line or related facility within a development or subdivision having obtained a permit from a district environmental commission or the board, provided that such line or related facility was included in the application for such permit; or, - (b) any emergency situation requiring immediate action, in order to protect the health or safety of the public.
 Utility companies may take whatever action, without notice, hearing or a permit, necessary and appropriate to meet such an emergency on a temporary basis.
-Upon cessation of such emergency, the work performed to meet the emergency shall be evaluated in accordance with the provisions of this rule and, if such work requires a land use permit, the utility shall apply for such permit as soon as reasonably possible. - (c) All utilities undertaking the construction of improvements for electrical distribution or communication lines or related facilities which improvements are considered to be in an existing corridor, or to be exempt under sub (b) of this rule, shall notify the district environmental commission in which district the project predominates and provide sufficient information so that a jurisdictional opinion may be rendered if deemed necessary by the district coordinator.
+Upon cessation of such emergency, the work performed to meet the emergency shall be evaluated in accordance with the provisions of this rule and, if such work requires a land use permit, the utility shall apply for such permit as soon as reasonably possible. - (iii) All utilities undertaking the construction of improvements for electrical distribution or communication lines or related facilities which improvements are considered to be in an existing corridor, or to be exempt under subsection(b) of this rule, shall notify the district environmental commission in which district the project predominates and provide sufficient information so that a jurisdictional opinion may be rendered if deemed necessary by the district coordinator.
 However, notification shall be required only if the construction considered to be in an existing corridor or to be exempt under subdivision (b) exceeds the applicable acreage threshold.
-Prior notification of projects considered exempt under subdivision

-(b)(ii) of this rule shall not be required; however, the notification required by this rule shall be made upon cessation of the emergency.
+Prior notification of projects considered exempt under subdivision (b)(ii) of this rule shall not be required; however, the notification required by this rule shall be made upon cessation of the emergency. - (iv) Electric distribution or communication projects, which as of the effective date of this rule are subject to a land use permit or have been finally determined subject to 10 V.S.A.
+Chapter 151(Act 250), shall remain subject to jurisdiction regardless of the provisions of this rule.